jax-ml/jax/docs/401/cute-dsl.md

   cute.autovec_copy(frgC, c[None, tidx, bidx])
 ```

-The `@cute.kernel` defines one thread’s work.
-The `@cute.jit` launcher decides how many threads run, and how they’re grouped.
+The `@cute.kernel` defines one thread's work.
+The `@cute.jit` launcher decides how many threads run, and how they're grouped.
 It must follow the signature convention `(stream, *inputs, *outputs, *, **kwargs)`, where `stream` is a CUDA stream managed by XLA, followed by input tensors, then output tensors.

-We launch `a.shape[-2]` threads per block and `a.shape[-1]` blocks, directly matching the tensor’s `(1, threads_per_block, num_blocks)` layout so that `threadIdx.x` indexes the thread dimension and `blockIdx.x` indexes the block dimension.
+We launch `a.shape[-2]` threads per block and `a.shape[-1]` blocks, directly matching the tensor's `(1, threads_per_block, num_blocks)` layout so that `threadIdx.x` indexes the thread dimension and `blockIdx.x` indexes the block dimension.
 We use -2 and -1 because they refer to the last two tensor dimensions (threads per block and number of blocks), so the launch configuration still works if additional leading dimensions are added.

 > **Concept: Layout composition**
 >